aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 ### MPI YANG Model Overview

-   When realizing OTN slices, the OTN-SC may translate a connectivity-based OTN slice into a set of end-to-end tunnels using the Traffic-engineering(TE) tunnel interface defined in
-   {{!I-D.ietf-teas-yang-te}}.
-For a resource-based OTN slices, the OTN-SC may transate the abstract topology representing the slice into a colored graph on an abstract TE topology using the TE topology interface defined in {{!RFC8795}}.

    For the configuration of connectivity-based OTN slices, existing models such as the TE tunnel interface {{!I-D.ietf-teas-yang-te}} may be used and no addition is needed.
 This model is addressing the case for configuring resource-based OTN slices,